-- Yala Train Station is 4 km away from Yala Bus Station.
+- Yala Railway Station is 4 km away from Yala Bus Station.

 Yala is the capital city of Yala province, which is one of four provinces in the South of Thailand bordering Malaysia.
 Yala has a large Muslim population and for some periods during the last few hundred years Yala had been part of the Kingdom of Pattani, which was independent from Thailand.
 Yala city is little visited by foreign tourists except as a transport hub on account of a separatist movement which has been engaged in a sporadic armed conflict with the Thai state.
 The separatist movement has no recent history of targeting foreign visitors and there are no specific risks for foreign travellers going there, although many foreign governments advise against travel to Yala.